 I had no previous training in music and, if I remember well, neither had the others more than a smattering of it, Florence being the exception (as she had completed training at a classic academy).

 We were lucky enough to find conditions that allowed us to have that activity, and we were happy doing what we were doing.
-Circumstances did not allow us, however, to polish our work, did not provided us with the means to give it a less amateurish gloss.
+Circumstances did not allow us, however, to polish our work, did not provide us with the means to give it a less amateurish gloss.
 Maybe the ending of it was made easier by such considerations as that we were young and could and would make greater things in many other ways.
-When, twenty years later, the thought dawns upon you that you have achieved nothing worth a few songs that only exist on a poor recording (I remember that the live recording had disgusted me because the bass line was not distinguishable enough to my liking) of a rather poor performance as well, time has come to deal with these relics of one’s past with seriousness.
+When, twenty years later, the thought dawns upon you that you have achieved nothing worth a few songs that only exist in poor recordings (I remember that the live recording had disgusted me because the bass line was not distinguishable enough to my liking) of a rather poor performance as well, time has come to deal with these relics of one’s past with seriousness.

 Contrary to most of my writings of that time, which probably were more to the taste of my contemporaries than the later classic verses I published, all these years I have kept the two cassette tapes of our two recordings.
-It must had been a decade and a half since I had last listened to them and I was not even sure something could still be heard on these tapes after so much time.
+It must have been a decade and a half since I last listened to them, I was not even sure something could still be heard on these tapes after so much time.
 Yet everything could be heard and I recorded a few songs on a dictaphone.
 Then a friend accepted to remaster the files.
 I have just posted them on YouTube.

 They’re ideas somewhat embedded in a layer of mud (lack of time and means).
-I wish, o my reader, had you the means yourself, you would clean the stone, if only you could do it without concealing where you found it.
-Many people, I am sure, are so haunted by the hellish thought I have alluded to and at the same time lack the means, the channels, the acquaintances to air their ideas in a secure way that they keep them out of the world’s sight and bring them bound to their bosoms into the grave after an obscure life, whereas their ideas would have enlightened our existence.
+I wish, o my reader, had you the means yourself, you would clean the stone, if you could do it without concealing where you found it.
+Many people, I am sure, are so haunted by the hellish thought I have alluded to and at the same time lack the means, the channels, the acquaintances to air their ideas in a secure way that they keep them out of the world’s sight and bring them bound to their bosoms into the grave after a life in obscurity, whereas their ideas would have enlightened our existence.
 I don’t blame them.
 They’re proof, if I’m not mistaken, that our age-old logic of exploiting one another is at odds with the calling of mankind.